QuantLet/Styleguide-and-FAQ/Userguide.md

 mandatory.

-* __Code-Section:__ A correctly working code represents the second elemantary part.
+* __Code-Section:__ A correctly working code represents the second elementary part.
 The described functionality in the metainfo should practically be realizable by using the provided code.
 Besides correct functionality the code needs to be formatted according to the provided styleguide.
 Formatting ensures readability while comprehensibility is